dzmbs/anon-integration-guide/projects/hyperliquid/README.md

 ## Supported Networks

 - ARBITRUM

 ## Common Tasks

 - "Bridge 100 USDC to Hyperliquid from Arbitrum network"
 - "Move 50 USDC from Arbitrum network to Hyperliquid"
 - "Send 25.5 USDC to Hyperliquid bridge on Arbitrum network"
 - "Withdraw 20 USDC from Hyperliquid to Arbitrum"
 - "Move 10.5 USDC from Hyperliquid back to Arbitrum"
+- "Move 100USDC from my spot to my perp balance on Hyperliquid"
+- "I need you to transfer 55.5 USD from perps to spot on Hyperliquid"
+- "Open a long on 12$ of BTC with no leverage on Hyperliquid"
+- "Short me 1 BTC with 50x leverage on Hyperliquid"
+- "Close my ARB position on Hyperliquid"
+- "Close my Bitcoin position on Hyperliquid"

 ## Available Functions

 - Bridging to Hyperliquid (minimum 5 USDC)
 - Withdrawing from Hyperliquid (minimum 2 USDC)
+- Moving USDC between spot and perp balances on Hyperliquid
+- Opening and closing perp positions on Hyperliquid

 ## Tests